 - Measure your roast to the size of your dutch oven or roasting pot.
 If you need to cut, do so now.
 I had to cut mine into four huge chunks.

 - Season pork liberally with salt and black pepper.

 - Place roast in a large tupperware or huge resealable bag.
-Pour beer and adobo sauce over, massaging into meat.
+Pour stout and adobo sauce over, massaging into meat.
 Seal, place in fridge for 8-24 hours.
 I seriously recommend the longer time.
 Turn meat once, halfway through time.

 - When ready to cook, remove meat from marinade and place on board.
 Set marinade aside.
 Dry meat completely and allow to come up to room temp, at least 30 minutes.
 Season liberally again with salt, pepper, and Herbs de Provence.

 - Preheat oven to 325°F, and heat oil in a dutch oven on medium-high heat.
 When oil is rippling, brown meat in sections, not crowding the pan.
 Allow meat to brown fully on each side, approximately 15 minutes total.
 Remove meat, set aside.

 - In drippings, add apple and onion, season with salt and pepper.
 Stir and allow to soften, about four minutes.
 Add garlic and herbs, stir.

 - Stir in marinade, scraping up all burned bits from bottom.
 Bring to a boil and let boil for three minutes.

 - Add meat, stirring.
 Add in chicken stock until just almost covers the meat.

 - Place lid on pot and place in bottom third of oven for three hours, or until meat is literally falling apart.